 What is Chicken Francaise?

 Chicken Francaise is a super easy and flavorful Italian-American specialty.
-You may have seen it spelled Chicken Francaise before, and you might get it confused with it’s slightly less breaded cousin, Chicken Piccata, too.
+You may have seen it spelled Chicken Francese before, and you might get it confused with its slightly less breaded cousin, Chicken Piccata.

-Francaise means, “in the French style”.
-What this is referring to is that the chicken is breaded in what might seem backwards.
-It first goes in the flour, then the egg mixture, and is then lightly pan fried.
+Francaise means “in the French style.”
+This refers to the fact that the chicken is breaded in what might seem a backward process.
+It first goes in the flour, then the egg mixture, and finally, into the pan.

-It is then topped with a creamy, lemon garlic sauce. 😍
+Then, it’s topped with a creamy lemon garlic sauce. 😍

 Whoa, check out all of these ingredients!
 Just kidding!
 Don’t get nervous.
 We’ll separate it into the breading station and the sauteing station.